Canary Islands Port Transport Guide: Las Palmas, Santa Cruz and Arrecife

 What Do Cruise Excursions Actually Cost?

 What’s included varies widely.
-Some excursions are genuinely comprehensive : return transfers, a licensed guide, all entry fees, and a meal.
+Some excursions are comprehensive: return transfers, a licensed guide, all entry fees, and a meal.
 Others are little more than a bus ride to a landmark where you’re left to wander on your own for two hours.
 Always read the inclusions line carefully before assuming a higher price means a better experience.
 The inclusions breakdown in the excursion description tells you more than the price does.

-• Half-day coach or cultural tour: £50–£150 per person
+• Half-day coach or cultural tour: £50 – £150 per person

-• Full-day tour with lunch and entry fees: £80–£200 per person
+• Full-day tour with lunch and entry fees: £80 – £200 per person

-• Water sports or active excursions: £60–£120 per person
+• Water sports or active excursions: £60 – £120 per person

-• Private hire (small group or family): £150–£400 per booking
+• Private hire (small group or family): £150 – £400 per booking

-• Specialist experiences (helicopter, expedition): £250–£500+
+• Specialist experiences (helicopter, expedition): £250 – £500+

-The Ship Guarantee : What It’s Really Worth
+The Ship Guarantee: What It’s Really Worth

 This guarantee has genuine monetary value, and the question is whether that value justifies the price premium at any given port.
 In a straightforward, walkable port where the town centre is five minutes from the dock, the risk of missing the ship independently is negligible.
 In a port where your destination is two hours away by coach, where road conditions are unpredictable, or where there is only one practical route back, the guarantee becomes significantly more valuable.